Chart Color Schemes

 Residential development activity is lower than average in Jindalee - Mount Ommaney according to AreaSearch's national comparison of local real estate markets

-Jindalee - Mount Ommaney has averaged approximately six new dwelling approvals annually over the past five financial years, totalling 33 homes.
-As of FY26130 approvals have been recorded.
-On average, around 3.6 new residents arrive per year per dwelling constructed between FY21 and FY25, indicating demand significantly exceeds supply.
-New properties are constructed at an average value of $650,000, targeting the premium market segment with higher-end properties.
+Jindalee - Mount Ommaney has averaged around 6 new dwelling approvals annually, totalling 33 homes over the past 5 financial years.
+So far in FY-26130 approvals have been recorded.
+Given an average of 3.6 new residents per year arriving per dwelling constructed over the past 5 financial years (between FY-21 and FY-25), demand significantly exceeds new supply, which usually results in price growth and increased buyer competition, while new properties are constructed at an average value of $650,000, revealing that developers are targeting the premium market segment with higher-end properties.
+Additionally, $5.9 million in commercial approvals have been registered this financial year, indicating a limited commercial development focus.

-This financial year has seen $5.9 million in commercial approvals, suggesting limited focus on commercial development.
-Compared to Greater Brisbane, Jindalee - Mount Ommaney has similar development levels per person, supporting market stability aligned with regional patterns.
-However, activity remains below the national average, indicating an established area potentially constrained by planning limitations.
-All new construction consists of detached houses, preserving the area's suburban nature and attracting space-seeking buyers.
+When measured against Greater Brisbane, Jindalee - Mount Ommaney has similar development levels (per person), supporting market stability in line with regional patterns.
+This activity is similarly below the national average, indicating the area's established nature and suggesting potential planning limitations.
+Meanwhile, new construction has been comprised entirely of detached houses, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+At around 1340 people per approval, Jindalee - Mount Ommaney shows a mature, established area.

 Frequently Asked Questions - Development